In this post I’m going to show you how to make an essential oil roller recipe for hot flashes that just might be the remedy you’ve been looking for.

 - Joint or muscle pain

 - Formication (sensation of insects crawling on the skin)

 During the study, the women were divided into 2 groups:

-- One group received an essential oil massage once a week, for 8 weeks.
+- One group received a 30-minute essential oil massage once a week, for 8 weeks.

 Ultimately, the results revealed that the essential oil group experienced statistically significant improvements in all menopause symptoms.